Learn the science behind:

 The majority of the projects I have been connected with on Kolabtree are small-scale food technology products for enthusiastic start-ups.
 The Kolabtree platform has allowed me to support small businesses who often do not know where to find the most relevant expertise to support their product development.

 If you’d like to get an impression of the types of projects that can be found through Kolabtree, have a look at their success stories.
 There are several examples of food scientist’s involvement.
-One of them is the development for a gluten free bread, which was executed by Helen as well.
+One of them is the development for a gluten free bread, which was executed by Helen as well, and you might find Bryan Quoc Le there as well, whom we interviewed also.

 Helen, again another warm thank you for taking the time to answer my questions and giving us a look in the life of a food scientist.
 Of course, food scientists all have their own expertise, interest and background.
 There is a wide variety of people and opportunities out there, as Helen also mentioned.
 Some specialize in quality control of factories, making sure factories meet all relevant standards.
 Others find their passion in development of new products or processes.
 It’s a broad field of work but I hope this interview with Helen Mitchell has given you a sneak peek at just one of the many possible career paths.